 Drawbacks of multiple 529 plans

 - Could risk oversaving.
 Withdrawing your earnings from a 529 plan is tax-free only if they’re used for eligible education expenses.
 Otherwise, you’ll be hit with a 10 percent penalty and income taxes on amounts you withdraw for other purposes.
 However, if your child doesn’t end up needing all the money for their education, you may explore rolling the excess over into a Roth IRA account without paying a penalty.

 - More fees.
-All 529 plans come with fees — annual maintenance fees, account maintenance fees, sales fees and more.
+All 529 plans come with fees such as for annual maintenance, account maintenance and sales fees.
 Those fees will stack with each plan you have.
 However, you may find that your tax savings far outweigh the fee payments on your accounts.

 - Complicated process.
 The more 529 plans you open, the more you’ll have to keep track of.
-One of the benefits of a single 529 plan is that it’s fairly low-maintenance; having multiple accounts means that you’ll have to track several investment accounts, contend with more paperwork and plan your contributions and distributions more carefully.
+You’ll have to track several investment accounts, contend with more paperwork and plan your contributions and distributions more carefully.